[sugar] First impressions of a B4 machine

 > enough for a child expecting it to turn on immediately.
 I guess it

-> What could be done, however, is hide the diagnostic
+> can't be helped.
+What could be done, however, is hide the diagnostic

 > dialogs with a simple splash screen stating POWERING ON, or LOADING,